Debbie Klein

-Debbie (Debra Lynn) Klein (born 11 December 1970) is an American anthropologist and social justice activist.
+Debbie (Debra Lynn) Klein (born 11 December 1970) is an American anthropologist and author.
 She is a professor in the Anthropology Department at Gavilan College.
-Since 1990, Klein has been conducting extensive collaborative research in Nigeria with Yorùbá performing artists.
-Recognizing Klein's decades of collaborative written and video documentation of Yorùbá culture, the town of Èrìn-Òșùn, Nigeria bestowed an honorary chieftaincy title, Iyalode of Èrìn-Òșùn, upon Klein alongside her long-term mentor and collaborator, Chief Làmídì Àyánkúnlé.
-Throughout her career, Klein has advocated at local, state, national, and international levels on behalf of faculty and students within the realm of public higher education.
+Klein has conducted extensive collaborative research in Nigeria with Yorùbá performing artists.
+Recognizing Klein's decades of collaborative written and video documentation of Yorùbá culture, the town of Èrìn-Òșùn, Nigeria bestowed an honorary chieftaincy title, Iyalode of Èrìn-Òșùn, upon Klein alongside her long-term collaborator, Chief Làmídì Àyánkúnlé.
+Throughout her career, Klein has advocated at local, state, national, and international levels for increased investment in public education as a means to achieve social and economic justice.

 Education

 Klein received her B.A. from Brown University and completed her M.A. and Ph.D. in anthropology at the University of California at Santa Cruz.
 In Nigeria, Klein studied as an undergraduate at the University of Ibadan and returned to the University of Ibadan as a doctoral student and Fulbright scholar affiliated with the Department of Archaeology and Anthropology.